modabas/ModEndpoints/README.md

 ## Workflow

 An endpoint must implement two virtual methods: Configure and HandleAsync.
+A ServiceEndpoint has a default implementation for Configure method, which can be overridden, so only has to implement HandleAsync.

 ### Configuration:

 The 'Configure' method is called at application startup to define routes and associate them with handler methods (MapGet, MapPost, etc.).
+Minimal Api RouteHandlerBuilders returned from these methods can be used to further customize endpoints.

+ServiceEndpoints are always mapped as Post methods under a pattern determined by resolved services, but have a GetRouteHandlerBuilder method to be used in Configure override to further configure them.

 ### Request Handling:

-The request is processed in 'HandleAsync' method which returns a strongly typed [business result](https://github.com/modabas/ModResults).
+The request is processed in 'HandleAsync' method which returns a strongly typed [business result](https://github.com/modabas/ModResults) or in case of MinimalEndpoints, return a Minimal Apis IResult.
 This business result is handled differently for each endpoint type before being sent to client.

 ## Quickstart